Sonukr/react-gitbook/lectures/02-further-react-info/12-Section-Summary.md

 ## ES6/ES7/ESNext

-You learned to write cleaner, more concise and more readable code with ESNext syntax:
+You learned to write cleaner, more concise, and more readable code with ESNext syntax:

   - `const` and `let`: `const name = 'Jim'`; `let age = 25;`
   - Arrow functions: `const doStuff = stuff => stuff + 5;`